chrishuber/west-nile-virus/README.md

 ### Overview

 <p>The objective of this project was to indicate the presence of West Nile Virus(WNV) for the city of Chicago.
-We used time, location trap number, and a feature-engineered mosquito count column to build models to determine the presence of the virus per trap per species.</p>
+We used time, location, trap number, and a feature-engineered mosquito count column to build models to determine the presence of the virus per trap per species.</p>

 <p>In order to better understand the bigger picture, we researched the mode of transmission, symptoms, treatments and some statistical information.
 These are summarized as follows:</p>